The Sweater Wash Cycle: A Deep Dive into Keeping Your Knits Fresh Without Killing Them

 Washing isn’t the only way to keep your sweaters looking and feeling their best.
 Here’s a treasure trove of additional strategies to add to your sweater care arsenal:

-- Air Drying: Skip the dryer whenever possible.
+• Air Drying: Skip the dryer whenever possible.
 The high heat and tumbling action of a dryer can shrink and damage delicate fibers.
 Lay your sweater flat on a drying rack in a cool, well-ventilated area.
 Reshape the sweater gently while it’s damp to ensure it dries correctly.
+Want to optimize your laundry setup for air drying?
+Visit our laundry room planning guide for space-saving tips.

 Embracing Sustainable Sweater Care: Beyond the Basics